rproenza86/mern-on-aws/README.md

 # Project README - TODO Web App

 ## Overview
-This project is a MERN stack web application designed to manage TODO tasks.
+This project is a monorepo MERN stack web application designed to manage TODO tasks.
 It is hosted on AWS and utilizes various services and technologies for a robust, scalable application.

 ## Features
 The application supports the following features: